isabelarvelo/sustainable-food-source-finder/README.md

 * The API was returning error codes, but I was able to resolve them by including headers in the request.
 I found this solution on the GithHub for [APSC-5984](https://github.com/Niche-Lab/APSC-5984-ADS/tree/main/labs/lab_07) SS: Agriculture Data Science taught at Virginia Tech.

+## Contact

+If you have any questions or feedback, please reach out to me at isabel.c.arvelo@vanderbilt.edu.